 Build Rapport with the Real Estate Agent

 The agent works for the seller, but a strong relationship can give you valuable insights.
-Let them know you’re serious and ask about the seller’s circumstances.
-Are they moving overseas and need a quick sale?
-Have they bought elsewhere?
-This can influence your strategy.
-Sometimes, agents may even hint at whether your offer is competitive or if you're the only one bidding—which can shape your final figure.
+Let them know you're serious and ask about the seller's circumstances.

 Don't Be Intimidated by Open Home Crowds